arshadrayyan/Python-Flask/README.md

 # StaticFileUses

 The Program contains the Static Folder in it's app directory to understand the JavaScript and CSS files how it is calling through the Flask Framework.

+# SendDataFromTemplate

+Send the data from the HTML Form data to Template in the Table Format.